Alan Bradley (Coronation Street): 1986–1989

-Alan did everything to keep the truth from Rita, whilst also trying to retain his "family-man" relationships with both her and Jenny in the process.
+From then onwards Alan did everything to keep the truth from Rita, whilst also trying to retain his "family-man" relationships with both her and Jenny in the process.
 He had all letters from the bank re-directed to the shop and handled all mail and phone calls himself.
 The business grew more successful when Alan employed Martin to be his assistant, partly at Jenny's urging, and later hired the newly arrived Dawn Prescott (Louise Harrison) to become his receptionist.
 Alan quickly fancied Dawn and asked her out, telling her Rita was just his landlady, but she wasn't interested.
 This only encouraged him and he soon confided to Dawn his feelings to her in March 1989.
 When she rejected his romantic appeals, Alan attempted to rape her, but she managed to escape by rushing out onto the street.

-The incident proved to be Alan's downfall as Dawn not only told Rita about the incident, but she also exposed his fraudulent scheme by telling Rita about the letters and phone calls that were asked for Leonard Fairclough.
-This prompted Rita to investigate Alan's activities, and she was gobsmacked to learn what he had done.
-On the night Jenny celebrated her eighteenth birthday, Rita confronted Alan for his deceit and he admitted to committing fraud, before arguing how his actions had led to the success of the business he started.
+Unfortunately, the aftermath of Alan's attempt to rape Dawn would become his immediate downfall - as the following day Dawn not only told Rita about the incident, but she also exposed his fraudulent scheme by telling Rita about the letters and phone calls that were asked for Leonard Fairclough.
+This prompted Rita to investigate Alan's activities, and she was gobsmacked to learn what Alan had done.
+On the night Jenny celebrated her eighteenth birthday, Rita confronted Alan for the extent of his deceit and he admitted to committing fraud before arguing how his actions had led to the success of the business he only started.
 Alan was totally unfazed with the way how Rita reacted towards discovering his lies, but his mood changed when he learns that she had just stopped this from going any further; Rita had earlier visited the building society and, after finding out the conditions of Alan's bank loan, exposed his deceit by confirming Len's fate.
 Alan grew enraged when Rita ended their relationship by telling him that he is finished and that his time was up.
-In response, he lashed out at Rita as she answered a phone call from Jenny.
-Jenny had wanted to check to see if her father and foster mother were alright.
-After forcefully stopping Rita from answering the call, Alan hit and then tried to suffocate her with a cushion.
+In response, he lashed out at Rita just as she answered a phone call from Jenny when the latter had called to check to see if the couple were alright.
+After forcefully stopping Rita from answering the call, Alan hit Rita and then tried to suffocate her with a cushion.
 Rita was saved by Jenny and Martin, returning from a party, came in the house.
 Alan promptly fled from the house and drove out of Weatherfield, leaving Jenny and Martin to look after Rita before she was taken to hospital.